swapan001/react-currency-converter/README.md

 Follow these steps to run the project locally:

-**Note:** Make sure Node.js is installed on your system
+**Note:** Make sure Node.js is installed on your system Make sure Git is installed on your system or <a href="https://git-scm.com/downloads">Download git</>

 ```bash(open cmd or terminal and execute this command)

 ### 1. Clone the repository